 Learning is the purpose of the whole school and is a shared commitment, striving relentlessly for the best outcomes and impact.
 Continued and sustained improvement is dependent upon improving the quality of teaching and learning that is taking place on a daily basis, therefore, any attempt to raise standards in our school must be focused on the classroom.
-We work with the Challenge 10 toolkit in mind (from Mike Fleetham)
+Our curriculum is planned to help develop learning links.